Keep Nature Wildly Beautiful

 7. In autumn, seed or over-seed your lawn or just areas weedy or bare.

-Buy safely uncoated high-quality organic seeds suited to your soil, climate and land use.
+Buy safely uncoated organic seeds suited to your soil, climate and land use.
 Select seed varieties native to your area.

-It can take up to 3 years for a chemically deadened property to return to its wildly beautiful organic nature. – Aggie Perilli
+It can take up to 3 years for a chemically deadened property to return to its wildly beautiful nature. – Aggie Perilli

 How is organic landscaping (and agriculture) raising the quality of all life in your area?